barmakmostofian/mdfit/README.md

 The basic strategy is to identify top-N (e.g. N=10) features that most contribute to separating strong from weak binders and to use these for potency prediction by ordinary least-squares.
 At the moment, the script provided performs only an L1-regularized regression on a feature matrix.
 This will soon be expanded by allowing the user to run L2-regularized, random-forest, or XGBoost regression models.
 However, our initial results indicate that the L1-regularized regression for feature elimination performs best (a manuscript is in preparation).

 MDFitML achieves R<sup>2</sup> values comparable or superior to conventional alchemical binding free energy methods, particularly when taking transient interactions like water-bridged Hbonds into account.
-Of course, it is agnostic toward the MD simulationa and analysis software, as long as the feature matrix follows the formatting guidelines (see Data/).
+Of course, it is agnostic toward the MD simulationa and analysis software, as long as the feature matrix follows the formatting guidelines (see `Data/`).

+The script can be run like this:<br>
+`python run_mdfitml_lasso.py   --data_feat  merged_data.csv   --data_obs  obs_pic50.csv   --top_N 10`